Places to Meet Dolphins in Florida

 Few animals are associated more with Florida than the dolphin.
-Here's where to see, feed, touch, paint with, befriend and go swimming with dolphins in Florida.
+Here's where to see, feed, touch, paint with, befriend and go swimming with dolphins in the Sunshine State.

 Merina’s skin felt cool, sleek and smooth.
 When she shook my hand with her fin and gazed into my eyes with her friendly smile, I melted right there on the docks of the Dolphin Research Center in the Florida Keys.

 Some say a dolphin feels slick like wet rubber; others say it feels smooth like a peeled hard-boiled egg.
 But what’s most impressive is the way you feel when you touch, interact with or even see a dolphin.
 It’s hard to do it justice with words, but “jubilant” and “awed” are common reactions.

 Except for the gator, few animals are more associated with the Sunshine State than the dolphin.
 It would be hard to imagine a place where there were so many ways to interact with them, either in aquariums or in the sea, from simply watching them to actually swimming with them in Florida.

 Here are 20 ways to get to know dolphins in Florida.
 (Note: Some dolphin encounters have age restrictions, so check ahead before you make family plans.)

 1. Key West: Fury Water Adventures

 Meet dolphin in their native habitat: wild and free in Key West's back country with Fury Water Adventures.
 On the tour, knowledgeable guides dole out fun facts about dolphin lifestyles as you watch them frolic in the boat’s wake.
 The tour also includes a chance to snorkel the Keys’ famous coral reefs.

 2. Key West: Dancing Dolphin Spirit Charters